Atlantic Provinces

 West Brooklyn Wabanaki Healing Forest

-West Brooklyn, Nova Scotia Established in 2023 Celes and Susan Davar's family are the current stewards of about 72 acres of Wabanaki (Acadian forest) whose southern boundary is a creek that flows into the Sikunme’katik (Gaspereau River), well known by Mi’Kmaq peoples over many generations.
-This forest is older, with 80 - 100 year old eastern hemlocks, white pines, red maples, red spruce, yellow birch, and white ash.
-Living on South Mountain, with views of the Minas Basin (Bay of Fundy), the family is taking steps to protect this forest in perpetuity.
-A first step was to officially establish the Wabanaki Healing Forest in 2023.
-Since then, they have been widening their circle to learn how the site may be a gathering place for Two-eyed seeing conversations with First Nations knowledge keepers, forest ecology walks with local community members, and other forms of healing within the forest.
-They have invited knowledge-keepers from Bear River First Nation, and two young members of Glooscap First Nation to walk this land with them, which they did.
+West Brooklyn, Nova Scotia Established in 2023 The Davar family the current stewards of about 72 acres of Wabanaki (Acadian forest) whose southern boundary is a creek that flows into the Sikunme’katik (Gaspereau River), well known by Mi’Kmaq peoples over many generations.
+This forest is older, with 80 - 100 year old eastern hemlocks, white pines, red maples, red spruce, yellow birch, and white ash Living on South Mountain, with views of the Minas Basin (Bay of Fundy), The family is taking steps to protect this forest in perpetuity by developing a Healing Forest.
+Since then, the Davar family has been widening its circle to make the space a gathering place for Two-eyed seeing conversations with First Nations knowledge keepers, forest ecology walks with local community members, and other forms of healing within the forest.
+Knowledge-keepers from Bear River First Nation, and two young members of Glooscap First Nation to walked this land with the family.
 There are creeks, flying squirrels, many mammals, and Eastern Wood Pewees (Species at risk) among the many residents of this forest.
-They have created a new visitor experience as part of an Annapolis Valley experiential tourism initiative which involves going to the forest for a SoundWalk, and then coming back to the local community hall to write songs with revered Annapolis Valley songwriters, about their experience in the forest.
-They have had a mycology workshop here.
+The family has created a new visitor experience as part of an Annapolis Valley experiential tourism initiative which involves going to the forest for a SoundWalk, and then coming back to the local community hall to write songs with revered Annapolis Valley songwriters, about their experience in the forest.
+There have been mycology workshops there.
 Trail cams are revealing who travels these forests by day and night.
-The Davars are on a journey to learn how this forest can become a learning forest in collaboration with both indigenous knowledge keepers (youth and elders), with settlers community members, and with the scientific and forest conservation communities.
-They will be creating some temporary signage this year identifying the forest as a National Healing forest, in the Mi’kmaq and English languages.
-They are grateful for this healing forest to have been dedicated as a National Healing Forest, and will continue to move forward as part of our commitment to fostering a greater understanding of truth and reconciliation in Nova Scotia
+The Davar family is on a journey to learn how this forest can become a learning forest in collaboration with both indigenous knowledge keepers (youth and elders), with settlers community members, and with the scientific and forest conservation communities.
+Information signage is in the Mi’kmaq and English languages.
+The Davar family is grateful for this healing forest to have been dedicated as a National Healing Forest, and will continue to move forward as part of our commitment to fostering a greater understanding of truth and reconciliation in Nova Scotia.